ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 ### Screen Share

-The {screen share icon}#todo center icon in the Source bar activates Screen Share mode.
+The {% inlineicon screen 20 graybutton %}Screen Icon{% endinlineicon %} center icon in the Source bar activates Screen Share mode.
 When this is selected, a Control Bar will be shown at the bottom of the Main Window to select one of 4 options for Screen Share mode:

 1.  <samp>Current Application</samp> — this is the default mode.
 Whichever app on your Mac is currently foremost, and all of its visible windows, will be broadcast.
 1.  <samp>Entire Screen</samp> — select any attached display to show everything on that desktop.